Social Security Tips

 - Residential gatekeepers

-Tips exceeding $20 or more in a given month are taxed the same way as taxable wages, compensation, and other income sources.
+No, Social Security tips exceeding $20 in a given month are taxed the same way as taxable wages, compensation, and other income sources.
 That means tips are subject to the same payroll tax obligations, including Social Security, Medicare, and federal unemployment taxes.

-The employee may (but is not obligated to) use the following to report their tips to their employer:
+The employee may (but isn't obligated to) use the following to report their tips to their employer:

 - Form 4070 (Employee’s Report of Tips to Employer)